 At the trade show, it’s all about making connections.
-To do this, you need to adequately staff your booth.
-You need to have both a pitcher and a catcher.
+To do this, you need to staff your booth adequately.
+It would help if you had both a pitcher and a catcher.
 The pitcher is in the aisle interacting with prospects and directing them to the catcher for more in-depth information.
-This will help you handle a rush with ease, without missing out on prospective clients.
+This will help you easily handle a rush without missing out on prospective clients.

-Trade show tip: keep your booth staff standing and working hard.
+Trade show tip: Keep your booth staff standing and working hard.
 Nothing is more uninspiring than to see people sitting down and looking bored.
-Your staff should be friendly, engaged, dressed professionally and ready to jump into conversations with ease.
+Your team should be friendly, engaged, dressed professionally, and ready to initiate conversations quickly.

 In addition to giving away your handouts and other items, set up a raffle to gather contact information.
 You can offer a chance to win a complimentary service or a big prize to encourage signups.

 Most importantly, follow up promptly with your leads.
-Don’t wait for them to forget who you are: according to these trade show tips from Forbes, you want to be shooting them an email as soon as that very night.
+Please don’t wait for them to forget who you are: according to these trade show tips from Forbes, you want to email them as soon as that night.

-Above all, your goal is to communicate how you will solve your customers’ problems.
+Above all, you aim to communicate how you will solve your customers’ problems.
 If you are just another vendor with product samples, you lose.
-If you can craft the message that you are faster, better, cheaper, easier, or more innovative than your competition, you’ll have the other wannabes eating your dust.
+If you can craft the message that you are faster, better, cheaper, more accessible, or more innovative than your competition, you’ll have the other wannabes eating your dust.

 I highly recommend you consider introducing your business at an industry trade show.
 Your goal should be to create new prospects, leads, and ideas.
 This article illustrated some trade show tips that you can quickly implement.
 Click on my contact form, and let’s have a video call to discuss other ways to exploit all of your marketing efforts.